-Those facts do not read in Levein's favour following the 2-0 defeat by Belgium in their World Cup Group A qualifier in Brussels.
+Those facts do not read in Levein's favour following the in their World Cup Group A qualifier in Brussels.

 The former Dundee United, Hearts and Leicester City manager has led Scotland to victory in only three of his 12 competitive fixtures in charge.

 Scotland lie bottom of Group A with two points, eight points adrift of group favourites Belgium and top seeds Croatia, despite having played what they hoped would be a beneficial set of opening fixtures at the start of the campaign.

 "We're all bitterly disappointed to find ourselves bottom of the group after four games," said Regan.

 "Looking back to the dates meeting, where we set out our fixtures, we were all hoping to get off to a much better start.

 "I think we expected a difficult match against Belgium, recognising the quality of their team and how many of them are playing at the very highest levels of the Premiership.